Oustro/portfoliwoah/README.md

 - Puppeteer
 - Vercel Blob

+## Self Hosting
+Feel free to self host Portfoliwoah for your own organization.
+Please reach out to support@oustro.xyz in order to get instructions while documentation is being written.

 ## Contributing
 We encourage contributing to Portfoliwoah!
 If you encounter a bug or think of a feature feel free to do the following: